david3214/Page-Interaction-Manager/task-worker/README.md

 ## Docker
 Once you have docker installed you may also install the VScode extension called docker.
 This will make running the worker much easier.

-To run the task_worker simply use docker-compose to compose up the docker-compase.yaml file.
+To run the task-worker simply use docker-compose to compose up the docker-compase.yaml file.
 If you have the extension simply right click on the file and click compose up

 Once the Docker Container is composed up you can view the logs to make sure your worker is running.
 - If you have the Docker extension
   - Click on the Whale icon on the left bar.
-  - Right click the task_worker image (The one with the green play button) and hit *view logs*
+  - Right click the task-worker image (The one with the green play button) and hit *view logs*
 - Otherwise if you ran docker compose from the terminal you should be able to see the logs running

 ## VNC Viewer
-Before you can view the worker working make sure this line is commented out in task_worker/bot.py
+Before you can view the worker working make sure this line is commented out in task-worker/bot.py

 `self.chrome_options.add_argument("--headless")`
 - That line will help the bot run faster, but it means we can't see whats going on with VNC Viewer